orzehhowski/proxmox-lab/readme.md

 Terraform files are splitted basing on network segmentation (`dmz.tf`, `clients.tf` etc.) and they contain definitions of VMs and containers in given segment.

 Ansible tasks are ordered in roles, with main `/ansible/site.yml` file, inventory defined in `inventories` dir and secrets stored in ansible vault.

-`/scripts` directory contains scripts that run out of terraform or ansible scope.
+All vault variables contain `vault_` prefix, which is removed in `/group_vars/all/main.yml`, so in this file you can find all vault variables required by the inventory.
+Full environment configuration can be started with:

+`ansible-playbook -i ./inventories/prod/inventory.yml --vault-password-file ./vault_password site.yml`

+I decided to separate PX host specific ansible configuration from VMs/containers configs, so I put it in `/ansible/px-host-playbook.yml` - no roles, all config in one file. `Proxmoxer` python package is required in your local ansible environment for this playbook.
+You can run it with this command in `/ansible` dir (px host root password is required):

+`ansible-playbook --inventory ./inventories/prod/inventory.yml --vault-password-file ./vault_password --ask-become-pass px-host-playbook.yml`

+In order to run particular machine configuration, use tag with it's numer (e.g. `--tags lab-s01`).
+For details check `/ansible/site.yml`

 ## current systems list